timm/shape/README.md

 - Code in `src/x.md` has a test file `test/xok.md`.
 - A shell script changes to /test and rules all the \*ok.md files
 - A .travis.yml file uses that script to retest the code after each commit

+To support easy install and uninstall:
+- All files in GOLDEN are defined relative to the position of the  main `gold`.
+- So installation is mostly just unzipping a file to a directory
+- Uninstalling is  zapping that directory.

 ## Example
 Here's an iterator that prunes away columns that start with a "?" in their name.
 A variable i.cells is reset for every step of the loop.
 This variable holds   just the columns we want to use